-Grasshopper has more robust call control features like auto-attendants and supervised transfers.
+Winner: Grasshopper has more robust call control features like supervised transfers.

 Google Voice offers unlimited SMS messaging within the United States over desktop and mobile devices via the Apple or Android mobile app.
 Texts can be sent or received over Wi-Fi and cell phone data.
 Texts from unfamiliar or suspicious numbers are filtered out into spam folders — so be sure to check yours often to avoid missing important messages.